Ahmednagar railway station: Express/mail trains

 No slip coach attached/detached at Bhusawal.
-Passengers who board between Kolhapur & Bhusawal and traveling beyond Bhusawal up to Gorakhpur in S1 coach need to get down at Bhusawal and have to board 15017 at Bhusawal Jn and sit in same berth number of S1 coach.
+Passengers who board between Kolhapur & Bhusawal and travelling beyond Bhusawal up to Gorakhpur in S1 coach need to get down at Bhusawal and have to board 15017 at Bhusawal Jn and sit in same berth number of S1 coach.
 S1 coach of 15017 is reserved for 11039 slip train passengers who board from Bhusawal Jn.

-Garib Rath / Express / Mails Trains (Weekly, Biweekly, Triweekly)
+Garib Rath/express/mails trains (weekly, biweekly, triweekly)

 NOTE: Days of arrival/departure are on Ahmednagar.

 Passenger trains

 NOTE: Days of arrival/departure are on Ahmednagar.